spring-projects/spring-data-examples/README.md

 * `example` - Example project for general repository functionality (including geo-spatial functionality), Querydsl integration and advanced topics.
 * `fluent-api` - Example project to show the new fluent API (`MongoTemplate`-alternative) to interact with MongoDB.
 * `geo-json` - Example project showing usage of [GeoJSON](http://geojson.org) with MongoDB.
+* `gridfs` - Example project showing usage of gridFS with MongoDB.
 * `java8` - Example of how to use Spring Data MongoDB with Java 8 date time types as well as the usage of `Optional` as return type for repository methods.
 Note, this project requires to be build with JDK 8.
 * `query-by-example` - Example project showing usage of Query by Example with MongoDB.
 * `reactive` - Example project to show reactive template and repository support.
 * `security` - Example project showing usage of Spring Security with MongoDB.
 * `text-search` - Example project showing usage of MongoDB text search feature.

 ## Spring Data REST